butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 The reaper token idea originates from a quick conversation on a Telegram's ButtCoin channel where we were discussing accounts, while one user thougth that we are discussing the tokens with a burning applied.
 Soon, we have realized that burning the inactive accounts would be something new that hasn't been done before, and although cruel, it would be nice to have around the Halloween 2019 as a ButtCoin promotional token.

 ## Initial parameters
-Since token is minted by transfers during the Sowing cycle, we have selected 21 accounts that will get 100 tokens each.
+Since token is minted by transfers during the Sowing cycle, we have selected 21 accounts that will get 1000 tokens each to do whatever they want.
 These accounts can mint the tokens by making a transfer to any other account.
 We hope that they will transfer any number of tokens to people whom they can trust, so those people can start minting their own tokens.

+## About 21 initial accounts
+Since we asked for accounts that have more than 100 followers on a Twitter, we assume that they will network the token minting, and spread the tokens to any other account they want to have The Reaper token.
+Tokens are minted simply by sending any amount to any address.
+Initial reward is 14500 tokens, and every 512 transfers (after the Reaping cycle is finished) this reward gets reduced by a half.
+Furthermore, should they become inactive, their accounts will be reaped.
+We hope that at least one account will do the token distribution properly.

 ## Token data
 - Symbol      :  REAP